Botswana’s Nxai Pan National Park

 Meerkat Encounters

 Observing the antics of a meerkat gang is informative, exciting, and delightful.
 These tiny critters have an evolved social structure, with each playing a part in gathering food, tending the young, and guard duty.
-When a sentry raises the alarm, the whole mob disappears into their borrow at lightning speed.
+When a sentry raises the alarm, the whole mob disappears into their burrow at lightning speed.

 Experiences to Savor